Badafest/samrachana-web/README.md

     To install Samrachana on Windows, you can download installer from [here](https://github.com/Badafest/samrachana-web/releases/download/v1.0.0/samrachana-1.0.0.Setup.exe) and simply run it.
 After the installation is completed, you can launch Samrachana just like you launch any other software.

+    > To avoid fetching the executable time and again, **Pin to Taskbar** during the first run.

     > Samrachana is installed in `~/AppData/Local/samrachana` by default.
 To uninsall it, run this command on your terminal:

     ```